Islam Engendering Change - When Ideology, Theology and Biology collide Starting Saturday 22 January 2022 with Shaykh Ruzwan

 On completion, the content of this course will provide clarity to the complexities inherent in discussions on gender both within Islam and Western discourse, and provide a framework for engagement and understanding.

-The lives of Man - The human journey before, during and after this world Starting Sat 12th February 2022 with Shaykh Amer
+The lives of Man - The human journey before, during and after this world Coming soon with Shaykh Amer

 Some believe this life is everything, there is nothing before or after it, the world simply came into existence through chance and that after death when are just a biodegradable substance which nourishes the earth and nothing more.